 My favorite two months of the sports calendar tip off this weekend with the beginning of the NBA Playoffs.

-You know about Junior Seau and Joe Paterno.
-But there are many others from the sports world who were lost this year who you may or may not be aware of.
-But these people made their marks on the sports world in their unique ways, whether it been as a player, a coach, or in the media.
+But there are others who were lost this year that you may or may not be aware of, who also made their marks on the sports world in their unique ways, whether it been as a player, a coach, or in the media.

 In March of 1972, The Godfather hit the box office and forever changed the way we looked at movies.

 On December 20th, two years later, the sequel was released and one of the greatest stories ever told just got better.

 It’s crazy to think that The Godfather is 40 years old.
 For a movie that old to remain relevant, not feel dated, and still impact the way we look at movies is an accomplishment in and of itself.